arminmoin/ML-Quadrat/README.md

 exit
 ```

-**Now, please go to the Linux terminal / shell / command line and follow the steps below.**
+**Now, please follow the steps below in the Linux terminal / shell / command line:**

 1. Check out the source code from the Git repository:
 ```bash